HerrKnarz/Playnite-Extensions/README.md

 - Option to setup "metadata sets" that then can be quickly assigned to a game with one click (for example setting feature "Controller support" together with the tag "TV gaming".
 - Add option to change specific metadata if certain conditions are met in a game.
 The idea isn't fully fleshed out yet...

 The addon is overlapping with the Library Management extension to some degree, because I wasn't really happy with how some of its features (merging mostly) work.
-Metadata Utilities does and will not comnpletely replace Library Management, so you can use both together.
+Metadata Utilities doesn't and won't completely replace Library Management, so you can use both together.
 I'd just recommend to restrict your usage of merging and similar functions that automatically change mnetadata in the background to one of both addons.

 ## Company Companion